DIY Garden Paths and Walkway Ideas!

 Become a better gardener!
 Discover our new Almanac Garden Planner features for 2024.
 It’s easy, fun, and free to try!

-Half the enjoyment of a garden is being able to walk through the landscape and get close to nature.
+Half of the enjoyment of a garden is being able to walk through the landscape and get close to nature.
 Consider a garden path or walkway as a design element.
 See some ideas for your yard!

 Which Path to Take